sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

       Think of the worst case,
       here adding one edge at most combines 2 components, so the minimum is one less.
+      - > at most one component more than
+        > so $G$ has at least $v-(e-1)-1=v-e$ components as was to be shown here "at least" corresponds to the worst where 2 components are combined into 1 by $ab$.
       Also [see](https://math.stackexchange.com/questions/457042/prove-that-a-connected-graph-with-n-vertices-has-at-least-n-1-edges#comment9596258_457104)
 - [ ] 30
   - see the ans